Alexg2195/simple-dev/README.md

 # simple-dev
-A CLI to speed up API development on node.js
+A CLI designed to speed up API development on node.js

 ## Technologies Incorporated

-Node.js
+- Node.js
-Express
+- Express
-Mongoose
+- MongoDB (Mongoose)

 ## Commands

-create app - This will create all template files required.
+- create app - This will create all template files required.

-create YOUR_END_POINT - Will create a restful api endpoint.
+- create YOUR_END_POINT - Will create a restful api endpoint.

-delete -f - Will attempt to delete all files in this template.